Monday Bible Study

-We believe that the Bible is the inerrant and infallible word of God, a gift to mankind through human authors chosen by Him.
+We believe that the Bible is the inerrant and infallible word of God, a gift to mankind through human authors chosen and guided by Him.
 Due to its divine authorship, its authority is absolute.
-It is the only rule of faith and practice.
+It is the only fully trustworthy rule of faith and practice.

 The Bible makes it clear that God wants his people to worship and serve their Creator.
 Behavior contrary to that is called sin.
 All humans are sinners, deserving of God’s punishment and unworthy to be in the presence of their Creator.
 But we rejoice in the good news that Jesus, by sacrificing Himself on the cross, did what was necessary to atone for the sins of those who believe in Him.

 We believe that there is no action we humans can take that is sufficient to forgive sins.
 Good works do not and cannot make us acceptable to God (Ephesians 2:8-9).
-They are the natural outcome of authentic faith in Jesus, but Christ alone is the only way to achieve everlasting life with God in Heaven.
+They are the natural outcome of authentic faith in Jesus, but through faith in Christ alone is the only way to have everlasting life with God in heaven.
 (John 14:6)

-We believe in the Apostles Creed as supported by other creeds developed by believers through centuries of faith (Westminster Confession, Westminster catechisms, Canons of Dort.)
+We believe in the Apostles Creed as well as other creeds and confessions developed by believers through centuries of faith.
+(Westminster Confession and Catechisms)

 In worship, we view music as subservient to the Word, therefore we choose what we sing based upon insights from Scripture.
 We stand upon the rich heritage that the church has built throughout her history.
 Each generation adds to this heritage, augmenting what has gone before.
 This heritage comprises the biblical hymnody offered in the Trinity Hymnal, centuries-old songs written by progenitors of the faith as well as works of living composers.
 We cherish them all whenever they incorporate theologically sound and personally invigorating biblical truth and hope.
 Our church is unique in that our singing is led by minimal instrumentation – a single violinist with piano accompaniment, which fills our sanctuary with joyful and soul-stirring sounds.
 Come 15 minutes early to hear these talented musicians play while we greet one another before the service begins.